-Equity Monday: India’s digital economy attracts ample attention, three funding rounds, and earnings season – TechCrunch
+Equity Monday: India’s digital economy attracts ample attention, three funding rounds and earnings season – TechCrunch

 - Qualcomm pours capital into India’s Reliance Jio, which has now raised $15.7 billion in the past three months.

-- Google intends to invest $10 billion into India over the next five to seven years, looking to put capital to work in through a mix of “a mix of equity investments, partnerships, and operational, infrastructure and ecosystem investments” via a new “Google for India Digitization Fund.”
+- Google intends to invest $10 billion into India over the next five to seven years, looking to put capital to work through “a mix of equity investments, partnerships, and operational, infrastructure and ecosystem investments” via a new “Google for India Digitization Fund.”

 - And, Google has education plans in India.
 India!
 It’s a big deal!